SC5/sloth/README.md

     npm run update

     # If you want it to run automatically every 5 minutes, run:
-    npm run install-crontab
+    npm run crontab

+# Icons

+All the emojis your Slack instance has are available.

+List of the standard emojis can be [found here](https://www.webpagefx.com/tools/emoji-cheat-sheet/) and custom emojis can be found in [https://your_slack_instance.slack.com/customize/emoji](https://slack.com/customize/emoji).

 # Commands

+* `npm run upgrade` this command should be run after updating the repository.
-* `npm run update` executes this script once normally.
+* `npm run update` executes this script once normally (doesn't overwrite custom statuses).
-* `npm run force-update` executes this script once and will overwrite any status that is set.
+* `npm run force-update` executes this script once and will overwrite any status that is set, if predefined configuration for current SSID is found.
-* `npm run install-crontab` installs this script into crontab, which is executed once in every 5 minutes.
+* `npm run crontab` installs this script into crontab, which is executed once every 5 minutes.
-* `npm run uninstall-crontab` removes this script from crontab.
+* `npm run crontab-uninstall` removes this script from crontab.
+* `npm run crontab-reinstall` reinstalls ("upgrades") the crontab command.

-**If you set a 'custom status' in Slack**, this script will not overwrite your status, so you need to manually set it to something from the `config.js` in order for it to continue updating the status automatically.
+**If you set a 'custom status' in Slack**, this script will not overwrite your status, unless you execute `npm run force-update` or set the `forceUpdate: true` in [config.js](https://github.com/kirbo/ssid-to-slack-status/blob/master/example-config.js#L3) file.

-## Currently works only on Mac.
+# Updating the repository

+    # Pull latest changes
+    git pull

+    # Upgrade the dependencies
+    npm run upgrade

+# Works with

+* Node.js v7.0.0
+  * Tested to be working with Mac OS Sierra
+  * Should work in Linux also
+  * In theory might work in Windows 10 Bash also